 Rental Yield and Rent Prices For An Apartment Or Townhouse

 The data as presented by the REIV also shows that the number of bedrooms is a large factor when it comes to the rent that investors receive and that tenants are willing to pay:

-Apartments vs Townhouses: Other Factors & Considerations
+Apartment or Townhouse Body Corporate: Other Factors & Considerations

-- Townhouses are often built with shared partition walls and many will have a yard at the back and garden at the front which can be a big drawcard.
+- Townhouses are often built with shared partition walls and many will have a yard at the back and a garden at the front which can be a big drawcard.

 - Apartments are more ‘set-and-forget’ for investors and tenants as the owners corporation takes care of all the cleaning, caretaking, gardening, and servicing of equipment/assets/facilities/amenities.